Phillip Picardi

 Phillip Picardi (born April 5, 1991) is an American journalist and editor.
-He is the founding editor of Them and former editor-in-chief of Out.
+He is the founding editor of Them and formerly editor-in-chief of Out, in 2026 he was appointed editor-in-chief of Playboy.

-His career in journalism began at Teen Vogue.
-He also worked for Refinery29 and Allure.

 Early life and education

 Picardi grew up in Boston to a Catholic family and is openly gay.

 Picardi attended Central Catholic High School, where in 2008 he was one of the founders of a now-annual student fundraiser called Catwalk4Cancer; the 2017 event raised more than $250,000.
 After graduating from high school, Picardi attended college at New York University.

 In 2022, Picardi graduated from Harvard Divinity School with his Master in Religion and Public Life.
 He focused his MRPL project on conceiving and writing his forthcoming memoir, loosely titled, Is Jesus Kinda Hot?
 From May 1 through May 11, he published a series of posts on his newsletter Religiously Blonde, that explored some of the most important or revelatory lessons from his time at Harvard.
 His presentation unfolded on Religiously Blonde's Instagram account and culminated in an Instagram Live event with the New York Times bestselling author and poet Cleo Wade to celebrate the end of the program.